Richard Farrar

 Nerdy Comparisons

-I’m pretty certain that Steve Jobs, the co-founder of Apple, started life as a nerd; you don’t create a major multinational computer company without being one.
+Steve Jobs I’m pretty certain that Steve Jobs, the co-founder of Apple, started life as a nerd; you don’t create a major multinational computer company without being one.
 However, Mr Jobs seems to have successfully transcended his nerdy status to become a cult figure and general cool dude, sporting trendy black polo neck sweaters and heading up the ultra trendy Apple brand, home of must have gadgets like the iPod, iPhone and iPad.

-Compare this happy story however to a remarkably similar one, that of Steve Jobs’ arch nemesis Bill Gates of Microsoft.
+Compare this happy story Bill Gateshowever to a remarkably similar one, that of Steve Jobs’ arch nemesis Bill Gates of Microsoft.
 An almost identical tale; nerd starts computer company, computer company becomes globally successful.
 Unfortunately this story doesn’t have such a happy ending, as Mr Gates seems to have retained his nerdy status, perhaps even elevating his position to Uber Nerd, a nerd to which all nerds aspire.

 Spot the Nerd